the-turing-way/the-turing-way/chapters/continuous_integration.md

 ## Acknowledgements

-Thanks to David Jones for useful discussions.
+Thanks to David Jones of the University of Sheffield RSE group for useful discussions.